 People with more pigmented skin can have vellus hair that ranges in color from light brown to dark brown.
 In women or people without facial hair growth, vellus hair is still present on the sides of the face, although it is colorless.

 Where vellus hair is typically much less pigmented, and in some individuals, it isn’t noticeable, terminal hair is dark in color, especially for those with more melanin in their skin.
-People with very light blond hair can have blond scalp hair, eyebrows, and eyelashes, but they are a minority across most of the globe.
+People with very light blonde hair can have blond scalp hair, eyebrows, and eyelashes, but they are a minority across most of the globe.

 Most of the time, terminal hair is far more pigmented than vellus hair, and it appears on parts of our bodies that we would refer to as “hairy,” like our beards, armpits, pubic area, and of course, our scalps.